CycloneDX/cyclonedx-javascript-library/README.md

 ## Installation

-This package and the build results are available for npm and yarn:
+This package and the build results are available for _npm_ and _yarn_:

 ```shell
 npm i -S @cyclonedx/cyclonedx-library